kernalbin/odmpy-ng/README.md

 }
 ```

-The "sublibrary" key will be needed if your library's site is a cooperative;
+Optionally, the "sublibrary" key will speed things up if your library's site is
-you can find what to enter here by logging into your OverDrive site, libraries
+a cooperative; if you don't provide this, odmpy-ng will prompt you for it,
-that need this will first ask you to select a sublibrary from a dropdown list.
+listing all of the choices.
+Just enter the name of the sublibrary you
-Just enter the name of the sublibrary you click on here.
-If your library doesn't
+recognize.
+If your library doesn't have a sublibrary, you can leave this key
-have a sublibrary, you can leave this key out, it'll be ignored.
+out, it'll be ignored.

 Optionally, each library may have a "site-id" key with an integer value, which
 may be passed to the -s option to skip past the library selection screen.
 Any